testflows/TestFlows-WebSite/source/handbook/index.md

 ...
 ```

-Where for each requirement a corresponding [Requirement class] object will be
+For each requirement, a corresponding [Requirement class] object will be
-defined in addition to the [Specification class] object that describes
+defined in addition to the [Specification class] object that describes the
 full requirements specification document.

 ```python